cpowell720/thenewsprint.co/_posts/2015-01-20-its-time-to-buy-a-nice-camera-and-leave-your-phone-behind.markdown

 >  I remember how phone photos looked acceptable — close enough to film that I couldn’t really tell the difference.
 But now it’s obvious these pictures have their own fussy disposable camera-like qualities.
 They’re almost universally flat, grainy, and small.
 And because the phones' cameras couldn’t handle even the slightest hint of darkness, they're scorched by the world’s cheapest flash.

-Don't fall into the trap Chris did.
+Don't fall into the same trap Chris fell into.
 Be proactive, buy a real camera, and take real photographs that look great decades into the future.